leaselock/pgasync/README.md

 # pgasync: Run postgresql commands in background through dblink

-"Async" is a postgres extension which allows placing queries on a processing queue for deferrred execution.
+pgasync is a postgres extension which allows placing queries on a processing queue for deferrred execution.
 This is useful for pushing work into the background in a way that can be easily threaded.
 This is useful for batch processing as well as many other cases that come up in data processing.

+pgasync implements a daemon process (called, 'the orchestrator') in a stored procedure that runs forever and relies on asynchronous dbink queries to manage concurrent processing.
+Since dblink only requries a network socket to track background query processes, scaling to a large number of concurrent tasks is possible, mainly limited by having to loop and pool for finished tasks with dblink_is_busy, and management of the task table.

+pgasync combines concepts from several different extensions and libraries such as pgmq and pg_backgroud.

-Async is an all SQL library, and has no required dependencies other than dblink which comes pacakged with the database.
+pgasync is an all SQL library, and has no required dependencies other than dblink which comes pacakged with the database.
 This makes deployment very simple and portable across many runtime environments such as cloud computing.

+pgasync is completely lock free (except for as startup mutext), pushing tasks does not conflict with task execution in any way.

+Tasks can be directly executed queries,

 ## Features:
   * Run queries in background either on hosting database or any database